Did You Know? Dilation is not spelled or pronounced “dial-ation.” It’s actually, pronounced, “dye-lation.”

 Since I have been checking my cervix for years I have a frame of reference – I know where I’ll usually find it, and what it feels like.

 Did you know that your cervix is your uterus?
 The cervix is talked about so often, that I think we forget that it’s not its own entity.
 The cervix is part of the uterus, the opening or the mouth.
 Isn’t that cool?

-Anyways, so today I checked my cervix and it was mushy, gushy and hard to reach.
+Anyways, so today (at 31 weeks) I checked my cervix and it was mushy, gushy and hard to reach.
 However, I’m pretty sure I’m 1/1.5 centimeter(s) dilated (which I think is pretty common for a mom who has already had a baby??
 Correct me if I’m wrong.)

 Did or do you check your cervix in pregnancy, labor or in general?
 I’d love to hear your experience!

 Just for fun I’ve created a Cervical Dilation Visual Guide just for you.
 It’s a PDF, so you should be able to print it (if you have really long paper).
 Enjoy!